Skip to Content

 • Synthetic cannabinoids / K-2

-• Penalty Group 3 under Health & Safety Code § 481.104 includes prescription drugs which affect the central nervous system.
+• Penalty Group 3 under Health & Safety Code § 481.104 includes prescription drugs that affect the central nervous system.

 • The most common Penalty Group 3 types include: